zhaoxuyang13/hedb/README.md

 ![Status](https://img.shields.io/badge/Version-Experimental-green.svg)
 [![License: MIT](https://img.shields.io/badge/License-Mulan-brightgreenn.svg)](http://license.coscl.org.cn/MulanPubL-2.0)

-HEDB's design removes the trade-off between security and maintenance.
+HEDB is a dual-mode encrypted database that removes the trade-off between security and maintenance.
 Its dual-mode design accomplishes two goals: 1) achieving interface security by preventig illegal invocations to UDFs in the execution mode, and 2) allowing DBA common maintenance tasks by replaying legal invocations in the maintenance mode.

-Currently, HEDB supports PostgreSQL and TPC-H workloads.
+Currently, HEDB is based on PostgreSQL and supports TPC-H workloads.

 - [HEDB](#hedb)
   - [Paper](#paper)